-- Ground pork and ground beef-I like to do half and half to give these gluten free meatballs more flavor.
+- Ground pork and lean ground beef–I like to do half and half to give these gluten free meatballs more flavor.
 You can for sure use all ground beef or all ground pork if you would prefer but it may change the flavor a little bit.
 I like to get all of my proteins from Butcher Box.
 They send me a monthly supply of all of my favorite meats and seafood.
 I keep them in the freezer and defrost them the night before.
-If you use my code here, you can get free bacon for life!
+If you use my code Butcher Box link, you can get free bacon for life!

 - Garlic, cinnamon, and nutmeg-This is what flavors the meatballs.
 If you are doing the autoimmune protocol, skip the nutmeg!